dacharyc/prfocus-website/content/en/docs/pull-requests/view-pr-details.md

 - The date and time of the review
 - A link to view the review on GitHub
 - A review message, if one was left with the review.
+- A "New" label if you have not viewed PR details since this review was added to PR Focus

 The list of reviews displays in chronological reverse order, with the most recent review at the top of the list.